MarcSaghiah/ecommerce_sales/README.md

 ---

 ## Business Problem

-A UK-based online gift retailer needs to understand their sales performance to make better inventory and marketing decisions.
-Specifically, they need answers to:
+As part of this project, I analyzed the sales performance of a UK-based online gift retailer to support better inventory and marketing decisions.
+Through my exploration, I focused on answering key business questions:

 1. **Revenue Trends:** Which months drive the most sales?
 Are there predictable patterns?
 2. **Geographic Performance:** Which countries are growing?
 Which are underperforming?